Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Universal spectrum

 In complete analogy with the $\SLE$ case (see Fig. \ref{separ}), we thus obtain a prediction for the universal spectrum $B(p,q)$, with a partition of the plane into four zones corresponding to the four spectra introduced above, as illustrated in Fig. \ref{univsepar}.

-Observe that the above picture contains, for $q=0$, the universal spectrum for all univalent functions, as well as, along the line $q=2p$, the spectrum of bounded univalent ones.
+Observe that the figure contains, for $q=0$, the universal spectrum for all univalent functions, as well as, along the line $q=2p$, the spectrum of bounded univalent ones.
 For $p\leq p^\dagger$ (possibly $(-2)$), the latter line also appears as a {\it separatrix} of the (conjectured) universal spectrum.
-A small departure from it triggers a phase transition in the spectrum, which is thus {\it unstable} along the bounded functions line. \begin{remark} As work done with Kari Astala shows \cite{ADZ}, it is actually possible to extend Makarov's approach \cite{Makanaliz} to the universal generalized spectrum $B(p,q)$, and to generalize the result \eqref{makarov} into
+A small departure from it triggers a phase transition in the spectrum, which is thus {\it unstable} along the bounded functions line.